Swift-CowBox/Swift-CowBox/README.md

 Many more benchmarks are defined in the `Benchmarks` package.
 If you choose to experiment with `CowBox` in your own project, you can start with trying to benchmark your current simple Swift structs for memory and CPU.
 Then, try and benchmark those same structs using the `CowBox` macro.
 You would expect to measure the biggest performance improvements with complex struct elements that need to be copied many times through the course of your app lifecycle.

+## SwiftUI Sample App

+Please reference the `Swift-CowBox-Sample`[^13] repo to see `CowBox` used in a SwiftUI application.
+We will also run Benchmarks and Instruments to measure the performance improvements from migrating to copy-on-write semantics.

 ## Known Issues

 Please reference the `CowBoxClient` executable for examples of known issues and limitations of the macro (along with some suggested workarounds).